 - 7 ounces smoked ham, torn into shreds or chopped

 First, make your pastry dough, wrap it in plastic wrap and rest it in the fridge for at least half an hour.
-Dust a clean work surface with flour, get the pastry out and roll it with a floured rolling pin into a rectangular shape about 1/4 inch thick and big enough to line a shallow, 11x15" baking pan.
+Dust a clean work surface with flour, get the pastry out and roll it with a floured rolling pin into a rectangular shape about 1/4-inch-thick and big enough to line a shallow 11-by-15-inch baking pan.

 Grease the pan with butter and line it with the pastry.
 Trim any excess off the edges of the pan, leaving a half-inch overhang.
 Pinch this overhanging dough up to give a little rim.
 This not only gives it a rustic edge but also stops the pastry from shrinking and it means theres no need to fill the pastry case with beans or rice before baking it blind.
 Prick the pastry all over with a fork and chill in the freezer for another 30 minutes.

-To make the filling mixture, put the crme fraiche into a bowl, stir in the Parmesan, eggs and a pinch of salt and pepper, mix together and set aside.
-Now spread the spinach mixture over your pastry case.
-Sprinkle over the ham, and spoon the mixture evenly over the top, smoothing it out with the back of the spoon.
-Grate over a generous helping of Parmesan, sprinkle over the rest of the marjoram and drizzle with some olive oil.
+To make the filling mixture, put the creme fraiche into a bowl, stir in the Parmesan, eggs and a pinch of salt and pepper, mix together and set aside.
+Now spread the spinach mixture over your pastry.
+Sprinkle over the ham, and spoon the creme fraiche mixture evenly over the top, smoothing it out with the back of the spoon.
+Grate a generous helping of Parmesan on top, sprinkle with the rest of the marjoram, and drizzle with some olive oil.